ygeorgiev-axway/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_references/yamles_known_limitations.md

 Deployment of YAML configurations via API Gateway Manager web UI is not supported.

-## Custom entity types

-Custom entity types are not supported in YAML configuration.

 ## Team development

 * Support of Team development using `yamles import` command, where you must import each project one at a time.